 If you’re looking for the best time to fish for crappie in creeks in early spring, you should find an area with standing trees.
 Ideally, these should be situated outside the creek’s main flow.
 Crappie love to hang around wood cover and undercuts, so look for these areas.
 Creeks that have bullrush-lined inlets are also excellent places to look.
 Just be aware that water flow can temporarily lower fishing quality.

-Before you go out fishing, check to see if any spawning crappie are showing up in the area.
-This is the time to switch colors if you’re having trouble locating them.
+Before you go fishing, check to see if any spawning crappie are showing up in the area.
+If you’re having trouble locating them, switch colors.
 Changing colors will also increase your chances of hooking one.
-If you’re in doubt, you can also troll for them with small minnows.
+You can also troll for them with small minnows if you’re in doubt.
 Keep a buoy nearby to help you mark your location in case you catch any.

 After the spawn, crappie will be moving deeper.
 Look for areas with drop-offs and points where they may be feeding.
 Casting small spinnerbaits and in-line spinners is another good option.
 If you’d like to avoid the weeds, you can drift a jig with a floating fly line.
 When fishing in the creek, make sure to use a 7-8 foot monofilament leader between the jig and the fly line.